zeppe-lin/pkgutils/README.md

 OVERVIEW
 ========

-This directory contains pkgutils, a set of utilities like pkgadd(1), pkgrm(8), and pkginfo(1) that are used for managing software packages: adding, removing and basic information gathering.
+This repository contains pkgutils, a set of utilities like pkgadd(1), pkgrm(8), and pkginfo(1) that are used for managing software packages: adding, removing and basic information gathering.